 Even though many people assume that whipping up a bowl of broth at home is a better bet for your health and weight loss goals than scarfing down the canned variety, that’s not always the case.
 In fact, thanks so a handful of all-too-common icky ingredients, a homemade soup can be the opposite of slimming—and straight up bad for your health.

 To whip up a tasty, flat-belly soup for real, examine our list of the worst ingredients to put into your soup—and then be sure to avoid any recipe that calls for them.
-For a healthier choice that still feels indulgent, find out The #1 Best Pasta for Your Body!
+For a healthier choice that still feels indulgent, find out 20 Best Soups for Your Slow Cooker!

-Avoid soups that are cream-based, and instead, choose recipes that call for pureed, vegetable or chicken broth as a base, which will help to cut back calories and fat, says registered dietitian Isabel Smith.
+Avoid soups that are cream-based, and instead, choose recipes that call for pureed, vegetable or chicken broth as a base, which will help to cut back calories and fat, says registered dietitian Isabel Smith, MS, RD, CDN.